1. Where does the water come from?

 Fishing groups in Fukushima prefecture are strongly opposed, fearing it could further taint the reputation of their catch and affect their livelihoods.
 (More than 20 countries still have import restrictions imposed after the disaster on some Japanese food products.)
-South Korean officials also have expressed concern about the possible release, though ocean currents are unlikely to bring any contaminated water near its shores.
-Tepco Chairman Takashi Kawamura and former Nuclear Regulation Authority Chairman Shinichi Tanaka have both voiced support for releasing the water into the ocean.
-Prime Minister Shinzo Abe’s government has yet to announce its position.
+South Korean officials renewed their “grave concern” about the release in April, though ocean currents are unlikely to bring any contaminated water near its shores.
+China urged Japan to act prudently, while the U.S. said the release was in line with global standards.

 8. How’s the cleanup going otherwise?

 The March 11, 2011, quake off Japan’s northeast coast and ensuing tsunami caused about 16,000 confirmed deaths and extensive damage, including the meltdowns at Fukushima.
-Eight years on, there’s been steady progress in the cleanup at the plant, which Tepco estimates will take 30 to 40 years more.
-In early 2019 the utility sent a robot to touch melted fuel at the bottom of one of the reactors for the first time -- a necessary step toward developing a device to remove and dispose of it.
+Since then, there’s been steady progress in the cleanup at the plant, which Tepco estimates will take 30 to 40 years more.
+In 2019 the utility sent a robot to touch melted fuel at the bottom of one of the reactors for the first time -- a necessary step toward developing a device to remove and dispose of it.
 An underground ice wall and drainage system was installed to reduce the amount of groundwater flowing into the wrecked reactors by more than half.
 The life of cleanup workers has improved as well.
 A thin surgical-style mask is all that’s needed to walk around most of the grounds, as opposed to a full body suit with a hard plastic mask covering the entire face.
 Radiation levels on the grounds have dropped, allowing for more work around the plant.
-A convenience store opened in 2016 on the grounds, while a new cafeteria offers hot meals.